Workman–Temple family: Land development and banking

 The banking house of Temple and Workman (1871–1876) was popular, but largely for the wrong reasons.
 Temple's lending policy was liberal and the bank was poorly managed by head cashier Henry S. Ledyard.
 Further, the bank's investments in a wide range of projects were dangerously depleting cash reserves, especially after the state economy collapsed in a silver mining stock speculation fever at the Comstock Lode in Virginia City, Nevada in late August 1875.
 When news of the crash at San Francisco reached Los Angeles by telegraph, a panic broke out.
 Unable to meet the demand for cash by customers, Temple and Workman suspended business for thirty days and desperately needed an infusion of cash to stay open and stave off bankruptcy.
 After over three months, the bank finally reopened with a loan from Elias J. "Lucky" Baldwin, a San Francisco capitalist who precipitated the Virginia City crisis by selling off huge amounts of stock and who was investing in Los Angeles area real estate.
 Baldwin's demands for the loan were virtually impossible to meet, but Temple and Workman accepted nonetheless.
 With confidence in the bank irrevocably shaken, depositors quietly drained the institution dry of the borrowed funds and Temple and Workman closed on 13 January 1876.

 The resulting inventory of the bank's affairs by the assignees revealed an unmitigated management disaster.
 Though Temple and Workman were worth several million dollars, most of that wealth was tied to land mortgaged to Baldwin.
 Workman, bewildered by events he had no hand in shaping, was visited by a court receiver named Richard Garvey, also an associate of Baldwin, on 17 May 1876.
 That evening, an ailing Workman took his own life at his home on his beloved rancho.
 He was 76 years old.

-Workman's death was a shock to a jittery community unnerved by the economic paralysis that plagued the community for the remainder of the decade and well into the next and the population of the city and county dropped for the only time since 1865.
-As a failed banker, Workman is little known today, though his home at the Workman and Temple Family Homestead Museum is open for visitation by those who want to know more about the remarkable life he lived in the Los Angeles area from the 1840s to the 1870s.
+Workman's death led down the community by economic paralysis that plagued the community for the remainder of the decade and well into the next and the population of the city and county dropped for the only time since 1865.
+As a failed banker, Workman is little known today, though his home at the Workman and Temple Family Homestead Museum is open for visitation by those who want to know more about the life he lived in the Los Angeles area from the 1840s to the 1870s.